-There is no minimum age limit when it comes to buying, titling or registering a vehicle in Missouri, according to the Missouri Department of Revenue.
-However, you must be at least 16 years old to drive a vehicle, and you can’t apply for an auto loan until you’re 18.
+There is no minimum age limit for buying, titling or registering a vehicle in Missouri, according to the Missouri Department of Revenue.
+However, you must be at least 16 years old to drive a car, and you can’t apply for an auto loan until you’re 18.

 While there is no legal age to own a vehicle in the state, the Missouri Department of Revenue states the legal age of competency to contract is 18 years.
-Even though a 16- or 17-year-old can have a car titled in their name, a contract to purchase a vehicle signed by anyone younger than 18 isn’t legally binding.
+Even though a 16- or 17-year-old can have a car titled in their name in Missouri, a contract to purchase a vehicle signed by anyone younger than 18 isn’t legally binding.

 As a minor, a teen can release themselves from the sales contract, return the vehicle and recover the purchase price paid, even though the vehicle has been used and deteriorated in value.
 For this reason, most dealerships or private parties selling a vehicle to someone younger than 18 will require a parent or guardian to sign the contract along with the minor.

-Get a co-signor for an auto insurance policy
+Teens younger than 18 must get a co-signer for an auto insurance policy

 Navigating teen car insurance can be complex.
 By learning more about what type of car insurance coverage you need, you’ll be better equipped to make an informed decision when the time comes.